General Instrument SP0256: SP0256-AL2

 The SP0256-AL2 has been most recently used in Rare Waves' MIDI Narrator.
 This device allows you to address the allophones through MIDI note information and adjust pitch information through pitch bend messages.

 SP0256-012

 Mattel's Intellivoice attachment for its Intellivision video game system uses the SP0256-012.
-This variant contains only Mattel-specific game phrases, including the energetic phrase "Mattel Electronics Presents," phrases for digits, and a couple additional game phrases.
+This variant contains only Mattel-specific game phrases, including the energetic phrase "Mattel Electronics Presents", phrases for digits, and a couple of additional game phrases.
 It does not contain the allophones found in the SP0256-AL2 or SP0256-019.
 Mattel only released five games with support for this device.